redhat-openstack/website/source/uncategorized/repositories.html.md

 ## Fedora

-If you are installing OpenStack on Fedora, you **do not** need to enable any additional repositories.
+If you are installing RDO on Fedora, you **do not** need to enable any additional repositories.
 The dependencies for the RDO OpenStack packages are already available in Fedora.

 ## EPEL